-Our Theme Parks segment consists primarily of our Universal Studios Hollywood theme park, our Wet 'n Wild water park, and fees from intellectual property licenses and other services from third parties that own and operate Universal Studios Japan and Universal Studios Singapore.
-Through June 30, 2011, we held a 50% equity interest in, and received special and other fees from, Universal City Development Partners ("UCDP"), which owns Universal Studios Florida and Universal's Islands of Adventure in Orlando, Florida.
-The income from this equity investment and other related properties (collectively, the "Orlando Parks") is included in operating income (loss) before depreciation and amortization for the Theme Parks segment for the six months ended June 30, 2011 and 2010, respectively.
-On July 1, 2011, we completed our acquisition of the remaining 50% equity interest in UCDP for \$1.0 billion, subject to various purchase price adjustments.
-As a result, UCDP is now a wholly owned consolidated subsidiary, and its results will be included in our consolidated results of operations following the acquisition.
-For the three months ended March 31, 2011 and the year ended December 31, 2010, UCDP had revenue of \$309 million and \$1.1 billion, respectively.
-As of March 31, 2011, UCDP had total assets of \$2.1 billion and long-term debt of \$1.4 billion.
+Our Theme Parks segment consists primarily of our Universal theme parks in Orlando and Hollywood, our Wet 'n Wild water park, and fees from intellectual property licenses and other services from third parties that own and operate Universal Studios Japan and Universal Studios Singapore.
+Through June 30, 2011, we held a 50% equity interest in, and received special and other fees from, Universal City Development Partners, Ltd, ("UCDP"), which owns Universal Studios Florida and Universal's Islands of Adventure.
+On July 1, 2011, we acquired the remaining 50% equity interest in UCDP for \$1 billion.
+As a result, UCDP is now a wholly owned consolidated subsidiary, and its results are included in our consolidated results of operations following the acquisition.